 The Australorp is an enormous and heavy chicken with shiny and soft black feathers.
 It has an upright posture that helps it carry its tail up high.
 Australorps have a well-rounded and packed breast.

 Its beak has the same color as its eyes which is midnight black.
 Almost all colors for the Australorps chickens are black except its earlobes, wattles, and combs that red in the shade.
 Its upright comb should have seven points at the very most.
-The chromatic green gloss of its feather is mainly seen when being exposed to sunlight.
+The chromatic green gloss of its feather is mainly seen when exposed to sunlight.

 Though it is also cultivated to produce meat, Australorp chickens can lay up to 364 eggs in a year.
 Hence, they are considered to be the most producing egg.